amytimed/TSPUD-Extract/README.md

 Once you find what you want, select your assets to export and `Right Click` > `Export selected assets`, then pick a spot to export them and enjoy your newly exported assets!

-# Models / Meshes
+# Common Models / Meshes

 | Human-readable name | Name | Path ID | Notes |
 |---|---|---|---|
 |Figley / Stanlurine / Mini-Stan / Collectible | default | 234 | There is also another Figley model, but lower res |

-# Images / Textures
+# Common Images / Textures

 | Human-readable name | Name | Path ID | Notes |
 |---|---|---|---|